avaashh/avaashh/README.md

 Github tells me this is a ✨ _special_ ✨ repo where I can talk about myself.
 Although I am not very good at this, here's my attempt.

-I am currently a first year student at Grinnell College, Iowa, majoring in Computer Science and Economics.
+I am currently a second year student at Grinnell College, Iowa, majoring in Computer Science and Mathematics.
-I am also fond of Mathematics.
 I'm absolutely love learning, and I'm always looking for ways to grow as a developer.

-In addition to software development, I am interested in public policy, volunteering and solving puzzles.
+In addition to software development, I am interested in public policy and volunteering.

+Right now, my favorite programming language is Golang, and I am learning ASM (ARM64) to learn embedded programming.

 ### Following are some of my skills.
-  * Proficiency in Java, Python, C, and Javascript (React) 💻,
+  * Proficiency in Java, Python, C, and Javascript (React, React Native) and Golang 💻,
   * Automating tasks I only need to do once 👷‍♂️,
-  * Functioning on 5 hours of sleep 😴,
-  * Making attempts at being humorous 🤭,
-  * And of course, tackling problems and coming up with creative solutions 👨‍🎨.
+  * Building scalable, consumer facing software (I have two personal projects, each with 800+ users/downloads)
+  * Quick learning, and understanding, and eidetic memory.

 ### Lets connect!